metal-juse/metal-juse.github.io/wiki/design/boot.md

 </script>
 ```

+At line 2 is the script tag loading the bootstrapping `juse` script and declaring the main module `hello`, and at line 4 is the global function `define` defines the main module `hello`.

-The example code is executed in this page, and produces the following result.
+The example code is executed in this page, and it produces the following result.

 <section>
 <link href="boot.css" rel="stylesheet"/>